Detection of astrophysical tau neutrino candidates in IceCube: Results of the Topological Classification

-where $N_{\nutau}$ and $N_{\cancel{\nutau}}$ are the expected number of events stemming from $\nutau$ and non-$\nutau$ interactions. $P_{\nutau}$ and $P_{\cancel{\nutau}}$ are the PDFs for the $\nutau$ and non-$\nutau$ components in the parameter space vector of each event, $\vec \eta_{\rm{evt}}$.
-The differential expected number of events at the point $\vec \eta_{\rm{evt}}$, $N_{\nutau} P_{\nutau}(\vec \eta_{\rm{evt}})$ and $N_{\cancel{\nutau}} P_{\cancel{\nutau}}(\vec \eta_{\rm{evt}})$ is approximated from the targeted simulation sets using a multidimensional kernel density estimator (KDE) with a gaussian kernel and the Regularization Of Derivative Expectation Operator (\textit{rodeo}) algorithm \cite{rodeo}.
-The eight dimensions used in evaluating the tauness include the six dimensions of the restricted parameter space that the resimulation was carried out in: total deposited energy $\etot$, three dimensions for the vertex position (\textit{x, y, z}) and two dimensions for the direction ($\theta, \phi$).
-Further, a region of interest is defined in the parameters not restricted during resimulation but used in the double cascade classification before: double cascade length $\ldc$ and energy asymmetry $A_E$ \cite{JSPhD}.
-Thus, $\etaevt = (\etot, x, y, z, \theta, \phi, \ldc, A_E)$. \\ We sample the posterior probability in the flavor composition, obtained by leaving the source flavor composition unconstrained and taking the uncertainties in the neutrino mixing parameters into account.
-When using the best-fit spectra given in \cite{HESE7} but varying the source flavor composition over the entire parameter space (i.e. $\nuratio=a:b:1-a-b$ with $0\leq a,b \leq 1$ and $a+b\leq 1$ at source) and the mixing parameters in the \texttt{NuFit4.1} \cite{NuFit41} $3\sigma$ allowed range, the tauness is $(97.5_{-0.6}^{+0.3})\%$ for ``Double Double'' and $(76_{-7}^{+5})\%$ for ``Big Bird.'' \\ To perform the flavor composition measurement using the multidimensional KDE, the likelihood is modified compared to the analyses in \cite{HESE7}.
-In the joint likelihood for the three topologies, $\likeSAY = \likeSAY^{\rm SC} \likeSAY^{\rm T} \likeSAY^{\rm DC}$ \cite{HESE7}, $\likeSAY^{\rm DC}$ is replaced by the extended unbinned likelihood for the double cascade events,
+For each tau neutrino candidate, the differential expected number of events at the point $\vec \eta_{\rm{evt}}$, $N_{\nutau} P_{\nutau}(\vec \eta_{\rm{evt}})$ and $N_{\cancel{\nutau}} P_{\cancel{\nutau}}(\vec \eta_{\rm{evt}})$ is approximated from the targeted simulation sets using a multidimensional kernel density estimator (KDE) with a gaussian kernel and the Regularization Of Derivative Expectation Operator (\textit{rodeo}) algorithm~\cite{rodeo}.
+The \textit{rodeo} algorithm provides an unbiased and computationally efficient way to find the optimal bandwidth in $d$ dimensions for a $d-$dimensional set of $n$ events.
+In the \textit{rodeo} the bandwidth is reduced as long a the derivative of the kernel density estimate with respect to its bandwidth is large compared to its variance.
+The obtained optimal bandwidth for each considered dimension balances the relevance of the variable with the sparsity of the dataset at the evaluated point.
+The eight dimensions used in evaluating the tauness include the six dimensions ($d=6$) of the restricted parameter space that the resimulation was carried out in: total deposited energy $\etot$, vertex position (\textit{x, y, z}) and direction ($\theta, \phi$).
+Further, a region of interest is defined in the parameters not restricted during resimulation but used in the double-cascade classification: double-cascade length $\ldc$ and energy asymmetry $A_E$~\cite{JSPhD}.
+The region of interest is obtained by slowly decreasing a two-dimensional box around the observed parameters as long as the statistical errors from the limited targeted MC stay below 10\%.
+This procedure was established using the produced MC in a sideband region.